01-edu/public/subjects/groupie-tracker/filters/README.md

   - a range filter
   - a check box filter

-This project will help you learn about:

-- Manipulation, display and storage of data
-- Event creation and display
-- JSON files and format
-- Go routines

 ### Hints

 - You have to pay attention to the locations.
 For example Seattle, Washington, USA **is part of** Washington, USA.